Facilities management workflow for Tallyfy

 task

-Set up dedicated collection points for items requiring special handling: e-waste (monitors, keyboards, mice, cables), batteries (lithium, alkaline, rechargeable), toner and ink cartridges, light bulbs (especially fluorescent), and confidential documents for shredding.
+Set up dedicated collection points for items that need special handling: e-waste (monitors, keyboards, mice, cables), batteries (lithium, alkaline, rechargeable), toner and ink cartridges, light bulbs (especially fluorescent), and confidential documents for shredding.
 Partner with certified recyclers for each waste type.
-Maintain a vendor list with pickup schedules and contact information.
+Keep a vendor list with pickup schedules and contact info so you're never scrambling when a bin fills up.

 7